-I certify that I have audited the financial statements of the Sports Council for Wales for the year ended 31 March 2022 under the paragraph 18(3) of Schedule 8 of the Government of Wales Act 2006.
-These comprise the Consolidated Statement of Comprehensive Net Expenditure, Statement of Financial Position, Consolidated Statement of Financial Position, Consolidated Statement of Changes in Taxpayers' Equity and related notes, including a summary of significant accounting policies.
-These financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by HM Treasury's Financial Reporting Manual.
+I certify that I have audited the financial statements of Sports Council for Wales Lottery Distribution Account for the year ended 31 March 2022 under the National Lottery etc. Act 1993.
+The financial statements comprise the Sports Council for Wales Lottery Distribution Account's:

-In my opinion the financial statements:
+- Statement of Financial Position as at 31 March 2022; - Statement of Comprehensive Net Income, Statement of Cash Flows and Statement of Changes in Taxpayers' Equity for the year then ended; and - the related notes including the significant accounting policies.

+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK adopted International Accounting Standards.
+In my opinion, the financial statements:

-- give a true and fair view of the state of the Sports Council for Wales affairs as at 31 March 2022 and of its net expenditure for the year then ended; - have been properly prepared in accordance with [international accounting standards as interpreted and adapted by HM Treasury's Financial Reporting Manual; and - have been properly prepared in accordance with prepared in accordance with Welsh Ministers' directions issued under the Government of Wales Act 2006.
+- give a true and fair view of the state of the Sports Council for Wales Lottery Distribution Account's affairs as at 31 March 2022 and its net income after taxation for the year then ended; and - have been properly prepared in accordance with the National Lottery etc. Act 1993 and Secretary of State directions issued thereunder.